himanalot/spelling/README.md

-# PIM2 Kinase Research Hub
+# (WIP, disregard---will become agentic KOL search)

 A web application for managing and exploring researcher profiles in the field of PIM2 kinase research.
 Built with Next.js, Supabase, and shadcn/ui.